Tuff Sound Apprenticeship Program (TSAP)

 Ideal candidates are youth between the ages of 14-19 who demonstrate passion for recording, mixing, creating songs and sound design.
 Candidates must be able to demonstrate foundational skills in audio technology, including creating multi-track recordings or compositions.
 Beatmakers, rappers, singers, instrumentalists, and producers are encouraged to apply.

 Selected participants will need to be able to commit to attending classes and lab times 2 times per week during after school hours for all 10 weeks.
-All classes and lab times will take place at the Lighthouse Studio in the Homewood YMCA, from 3:30pm to 7pm.
-Snack, dinner, and transportation home will be provided.
+All classes will take place at the Lighthouse Studio in the Homewood YMCA, from 6pm to 7:30pm.
+Lab hours will take place from 4pm to 5:30.
+Dinner will be provided for those who arrive before class, and transportation home will be available after class.

 TSAP is a nonprofit educational program teaching Pittsburgh's young adults the art of audio engineering, mixing, and production.
 Through a ten week intensive program, participants develop expertise in audio engineering; and create their own portfolio of work by collaborating with local musicians, media makers and performers.

 We partner with leading youth-arts and media education programs to find a wide variety of talented young people.
 While all apprentices learn technical skills in audio engineering, our program is flexible to fit each participant’s areas of interest.
 Through hands-on instruction from Herman Pearl and Amos Levy—two professionals with extensive experience in the field—apprentices learn how to work in an industry-quality recording studio.

 TSAP is made possible through our partnership with the Homewood-Brushton YMCA and their Lighthouse Program.
 Our classes take place at the Lighthouse Studio, a large professional level recording studio with top of the line equipment and a skilled, knowledgable staff.